Save old treasures and save 50 euros: Aldi sells cheap video converters - California18

 Old VHS tapes and family videos: save these treasures before the colors fade.
-Aldi has a converter that you can use to digitize the videos.
+Aldi offers a converter that you can use to digitize the videos.

 Before streaming services and DVD players, VHS tapes were popular for recording shows or family videos.
 Now they often lie in closets and boxes.
 However, the lifespan of the old cassettes is limited.
 Long-term storage does not do the inside of the magnetic tapes any good: over time, the colors become pale and image errors occur.